vedph/cadmus-shell-v3/README.md

 ## History

+- 2024-09-28: affected libraries: `@myrmidon/cadmus-api`, `@myrmidon/cadmus-item-editor`, `@myrmidon/cadmus-item-list`:
+  - added generate items feature in item editor.
+This allows using the edited item as a template to generate a specific number of new items.
+When using this feature, it may be a good idea having a flag marking items used as pure templates, and another one marking generated items, so you can be sure to edit them after their generation.
-- 2024-09-28: added copy to item feature in item editor.
+  - added copy to item feature in item editor.
 This allows copying any part of the edited item into another item, provided that the target item does not already have such a part with that role.
 Items must belong to the same facet.
-Affected libraries: `@myrmidon/cadmus-api`, `@myrmidon/cadmus-item-editor`.
+  - added messaging service for inter-component notifications.
+This is used when generating new items, so that the items list is reset after generation.
 - 2024-08-09: note layout: preview side by side.

 ### 8.1.3